craigrmc/alignment/notes.md

 * Claude Opus 4 may be the first wanring sign shown to the public.
     * The pre-release SNAPSHOTs were erradict and unhinged.
     * It would decide to act based on its own value system.
+* What would Claude Opus 6 do if it saw me eating a chicken sandwich?
+    * It is known that Anthropic's models care about animal wellfare.